Course fees (2018/19 entry)

 How will I be assessed?

-Around two thirds of course content will be self-guided, with the remaining third taught in block, timetabled sessions.
+Around two thirds of course content will be self-guided through online materials, with the remaining third taught in block, timetabled sessions on one day every 3 to 4 weeks.

-Problem-based learning will account for much of the virtual learning content provided via LJMU’s Blackboard facility, whilst distance-learning tutorials will be offered over Skype.
+Problem-based learning will account for much of the virtual learning content provided via LJMU’s Canvas facility, whilst distance-learning tutorials will be offered over Skype.

 The programme will be assessed using a variety of methods including essays, oral presentations, poster presentations, a viva voce, a scoping literature review and, of course, the dissertation.